EpocDotFr/craft-n-escape/README.md

 ### Extracting items data

-A Flask command (`flask itemsdata`) can be used to regenerate the items listing file, i.e when the game has been updated.
+The Flask command `flask itemsdata` is used to regenerate the items listing file, i.e when the game has been updated.

+**This command only works on Windows**, and requires the game to be installed.

   1. `set FLASK_APP=cnc.py`
   2. `flask itemsdata --gamedir="{path to the game root directory}"`

-**This command only works on Windows**, and requires the game to be installed.

 ### Extracting items images

-A Flask command (`flask itemsimages`) can be used to extract items images from the game itself.
+The Flask command `flask itemsimages` is used to extract items images from the game itself.

+**This command only works on Windows**, and requires the game to be already running in any map without any internal game window opened.
+The game's window must be visible at all times, and must not be moved or resized.

   1. `pip install -r requirements-dev.txt`
   2. `set FLASK_APP=cnc.py`
   3. `flask itemsimages`

-**This command only works on Windows**, and requires the game to be already running in any map without any internal game window opened.
-The game's window must be visible at all times, and must not be moved or resized.

 ## How it works